R35007/Mock-Server-Lite/README.md

 This stores values cannot be able to accessed by the other routes.
 Route Store can be accessed using `res.locals.routeConfig.store` inside the middleware.

-The middlewareNames `_CrudOperations`, `_IterateRoutes`, `_IterateResponse` uses the Route store to manipulate response.

 ### **Local Store**

 Local Store helps to store and share data between routes.
-This can be accessed using `res.locals.store` inside the middleware.
+This can be accessed using `res.locals.getStore()` inside the middleware.

 ## **Route Rewriters**